spxbhuhb/z2-service/README.md

 ### Service Consumers

 Service consumers let the clients use the service.
-Thease are also pretty easy: define an object that implements the service definition and `ServiceConsumer`.
+Define an object  that implements the service definition and `ServiceConsumer`.

 The compiler plugin generates all the code for the client side, you simply call the functions.